Provable Preimage Under-Approximation for Neural Networks (Full Version): Methodology

-\textbf{Subregion Selection.} Searching through all leaf subregions at each iteration is too computationally expensive.
-Thus, we propose a subregion selection strategy that prioritizes splitting subregions according to the difference in volume between the exact restricted preimage $\preimage_{\indomain_{sub}}(\outset)$ and the (already computed) polytope approximation $\polytope_{\indomain_{sub}}(\outset)$ on that subdomain, that is:
+\textbf{Subregion Selection.} Searching through all leaf subregions at each iteration is computationally too expensive.
+Thus, we propose a subregion selection strategy that prioritizes splitting subregions according to (an estimate of) the difference in volume between the exact preimage $\preimage_{\indomain_{sub}}(\outset)$ and the (already computed) polytope approximation $\polytope_{\indomain_{sub}}(\outset)$ on that subdomain, that is:

-This measures the gap between the polytope under-approximation and the optimal approximation, namely, the preimage itself.
-A larger value suggests that, by refining the approximation of the preimage in that subregion, we can improve the volume of the under-approximation in this subregion significantly.
-Crucially, since the polytopes in separate subregions are all disjoint, this corresponds directly to improving the volume of the overall DUP under-approximation.
+which measures the gap between the polytope under-approximation and the optimal approximation, namely, the preimage itself.

-Suppose that a particular leaf subdomain attains the maximum of this metric among all leaves, and we split it into two subregions $\indomain_{sub}^l, \indomain_{sub}^u$, which we approximate with polytopes $\polytope_{\indomain_{sub}^l}(\outset), \polytope_{\indomain_{sub}^u}(\outset)$.
+Suppose that a particular leaf subdomain attains the maximum of this metric among all leaves, and we partition it into two subregions $\indomain_{sub}^l, \indomain_{sub}^u$, which we approximate with polytopes $\polytope_{\indomain_{sub}^l}(\outset), \polytope_{\indomain_{sub}^u}(\outset)$.
 As tighter intermediate concrete bounds, and thus linear bounding functions, can be computed on the partitioned subregions, the polytope approximation on each subregion will be refined compared with the single polytope restricted to that subregion.

 \begin{restatable}{proposition}{propPriority} \textbf{ } Given any subregion $\indomain_{sub}$ with polytope approximation $\polytope_{\indomain_{sub}}(\outset)$, and its children $\indomain_{sub}^l, \indomain_{sub}^u$ with polytope approximations $\polytope_{\indomain_{sub}^l}(\outset), \polytope_{\indomain_{sub}^u}(\outset)$ respectively, it holds that: